 Prof. Dr. Lutz Jäncke, Prof. Dr. Mike Martin

 Exploring the potential of an aging society will prove vitally important in the coming years.
-Taking neurophysiological, neuroanatomical, psychological and medical foundations for the maintenance of health and quality of life into consideration, the URPP Dynamics of Healthy Aging examines how psychological health and the quality of life can be stabilized at low, intermediate and high levels of functioning from middle adulthood to advanced old age.
-The goal of the URPP is to gain better understanding of the dynamic processes that contribute to the maintenance and promotion of vital longevity through application-oriented, participatory and translational research.
+Taking lifespan psychological, neurophysiological, neuroanatomical, and medical foundations for the maintenance of health and quality of life into consideration, the URPP Dynamics of Healthy Aging examines how psychological health and quality of life can be stabilized at low, intermediate, and high levels of functioning from middle adulthood to advanced old age.
+The goal of the URPP is to gain better understanding of the between-person differences in the dynamic within-person processes that contribute to the maintenance and promotion of vital longevity through application-oriented, participatory, and translational research.

 Evolution in Action: From Genomes to Ecosystems